websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 1. **API** modules define interfaces.

-1. **Implementation** modules provide concrete classes that implement the interfaces.
+1. **Implementation** modules provide concrete classes that implement interfaces.

 1. **Client** modules consume the APIs.

-You'll learn how to create each one by developing a simple command in [Gogo Shell](./using-the-gogo-shell/using-the-gogo-shell.md) to say hello to users when they supply their names.
+You'll learn how to create each one by developing a simple command in [Gogo Shell](./using-the-gogo-shell/using-the-gogo-shell.md) to greet users when they enter their names.

 ![Gogo shell command that greets users.](./module-projects/images/01.png)